CiscoDevNet/terraform-provider-intersight/website/docs/d/compute_physical_summary.html.markdown

 ---
+subcategory: "compute"
 layout: "intersight"
 page_title: "Intersight: intersight_compute_physical_summary"
-sidebar_current: "docs-intersight-data-source-compute-physical-summary"
 description: |-
   Consolidated view of Blades and RackUnits.
 ---

-# Data Source: intersight_compute._physical_summary
+# Data Source: intersight_compute_physical_summary
 Consolidated view of Blades and RackUnits.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: